fachs/rest-api/README.md

 # rest-api Setting
 1. Place wokaRest-server in your htdocs folder
-2. Create a .htaccess file
+2. Create a .htaccess file in wokaRest-server folder
 3. Write this on your .htaccess file :
     ```bash
     RewriteEngine On